Matematicas1UA/plman/README.md

 ## Valid PLMan actions and sensors

 Valid plman actions include these:

-* move(DIR)  %% Move 1 step towards DIR.
-DIR must be one of [ none, left, right, up, down ]
+    move(DIR)  %% Move 1 step towards DIR.
+Valid DIRs [ none, left, right, up, down ]
-* get(DIR)   %% Gets an object.
-DIR must be one of [ here, left, right, up, down ]
-* use(DIR)   %% Uses the object PLMan is holding.
-DIR must be one of [ here, left, right, up, down ]
-* drop(DIR)  %% Drops the object PLMan is holding.
-DIR must be one of [ here, left, right, up, down ]
+    get(DIR)   %% Gets an object.
+Valid DIRs [ here, left, right, up, down ] use(DIR)   %% Uses the object PLMan is holding.
+Valid DIRs [ here, left, right, up, down ] drop(DIR)  %% Drops the object PLMan is holding.
+Vaild DIRs [ here, left, right, up, down ]

 Also, PLMan has a number of given sensor that can be used to ask about the environment, reason, and deduce next action to be performed:

-* see(normal, DIR, OBJ)  %% True if there is an object OBJ in the next cell in the direction DIR.
-Valid DIRs are [ here, up, down, left, right, up-left, up-right, down-left, down-right ]
+    see(normal, DIR, OBJ)  %% True if there is an object OBJ in the next cell in the direction DIR.
+                           %% Valid DIRs  [ here, up, down, left, right, up-left, up-right, down-left, down-right ]

-* see(list, DIR, LIST)   %% Unifies with a LIST containing 1 object for each visible cell in the direction DIR.
-Valid DIRs are [ left, right, up, down ]
+    see(list, DIR, LIST)   %% Unifies with a LIST containing 1 object for each visible cell in the direction DIR.
+                           %% Valid DIRs are [ left, right, up, down ]

-* havingObject           %% True if PLMan is holding an object
-* havingObject(appearance(APP)) %% True if the object that PLMan holds has the appearance OBJ
-* havingObject(name(N))  %% True if the object PLMan holds has the name N
+    havingObject                  %% True if PLMan is holding an object havingObject(appearance(APP)) %% True if the object that PLMan holds has the appearance OBJ havingObject(name(N))         %% True if the object PLMan holds has the name N

-* hear(normal, SND)      %% True if PLMan hears the sound SND produced by a nearby entity.
-Sound messages depend on entities and may be different for each new map.
+    hear(normal, SND)      %% True if PLMan hears the sound SND produced by a nearby entity.
-* hear(list, LIST)       %% Unifies wit a LIST of sounds produced by entities nearby.
+                           %% Sound messages depend on entities and may be different for each new map. hear(list, LIST)       %% Unifies wit a LIST of sounds produced by entities nearby.

 ## Screenshots
 ![PLMan Maze 211](https://github.com/Matematicas1UA/plman/blob/master/docs/scrshots/plman_maze211.png)